Have you recently been in a car accident?

 There are multiple options, one of which is mild, painless micro-adjustments to the bite that help eliminate bite strain and clenching.
 Another option is physiotherapy using an Ultra-Low Frequency T.E.N.S. unit.
 The gentle electrical impulses help with alignment, while also reducing muscle strain.

-Still another option is a TMJ appliance, an orthotic that reduces the strain experienced from clenching and grinding, while also ensuring proper jaw joint alignment.
+A TMJ appliance could be a good option as well, an orthotic that reduces the strain experienced from clenching and grinding, while also ensuring proper jaw joint alignment.

 How to Choose the Best TMJ Treatment in Calgary